ManeDavtyan/MarketingAnalytics_Group3/README.md

 ### Matrix Factorization Model (model.py)

 The `model.py` file implements a recommendation system using cosine similarity string distances.
-The model does can be called outside the package in the following way. (see `example.ipynb`)
+The model can be called outside the package in the following way. (see `example.ipynb`)

 ```{python}
 from bookstore.model import model